Current Students & Scholars

 U.S. Customs Travel FAQ

-All F-1 students should carry the following documents with them when reentering the U.S.:
+All F-1 students and J exchange visitors should carry the following documents with them when reentering the U.S.:

-- Passport valid for 6 months beyond end date on your I-20.
+- Passport valid for 6 months beyond teh date you plan to enter the U.S..

-- Valid F-1 visa (Canadians do not a need visa) IMPORTANT: If you do not have a valid visa stamp in your passport consistent with your current immigration status, you will need to apply for a visa at a U.S. Consulate abroad.
+- Valid F-1 or J-1visa (Canadians do not a need visa) IMPORTANT: If you do not have a valid visa stamp in your passport consistent with your current immigration status, you will need to apply for a visa at a U.S. Consulate abroad.
 Contact the U.S. Consulate/Embassy well in advance of your intended travel to see how long they are taking to schedule appointments.
-You can find the websites for each of the Consulates here: http://usembassy.state.gov.
+You can find the websites for each of the Consulates here: https://www.usembassy.gov.

 - Signed I-20 (1 time per year) or DS-2019 (every 6 months)